 Your list of users likely includes the names of people you don't recognize.
 Some of these may be Stanford students or staff who are not in your department.
 Others are users with no last name, Lindsay and Howard.
 All of these users are harmless and can remain on your list.

-You may notice users with no last name: Lindsay and/or Howard.
-Lindsay and Howard are the names of dummy accounts added to most sites and used for testing by the team of developers.
+You may notice your list of users includes an "IT Contributor" and "IT Site Manager."
+These are dummy accounts added to most sites and used for testing by the team of developers.
+Please ignore them.

 Your list may or may also include other names you don't recognize.
 On occasion, users will click the "SUNet Login" button on the bottom of the page.
 These might be students enrolled in your program, students considering applying to your program, or staff in other departments who ended up on your page.